Help us end human trafficking

 Fact: This is not always the case.
 Individuals have been trafficked by spouses, partners, romantic parents, employers, friends, family members, and even parents.

-Fact: Men, boys, and gender-diverse individuals can also be victims of human trafficking.
+Fact: Anyone can a be victim of human trafficking.

 Fact: Whether someone initially agreed to be involved in commercial sex or a job, if force, fraud, or coercion (or if the victim is a minor in a sex trafficking situation) is later involved, their initial agreement and any payment don't change the nature of the crime.